The application period for the 2023 Wu Tsai Neuroscience:Translate award program is currently open.

-|Key Dates for 2021 Neuroscience: Translate Grants|
+|Key Dates/Timeline for 2023 Neuroscience: Translate Grants|

-|Finalist presentations to the oversight committee||December 2020|
+|Finalist presentations to the oversight committee||December, 2022|

-|Notification of Awards||December 2020|
+|Notification of Awards||December, 2022|

-|Funding begins||February 16, 2021|
+|Funding begins||February 16, 2023|

 Each proposal must have at least two co-principal investigators from two different fields both of whom must be members of the Wu Tsai Neurosciences Institute (become a faculty affiliate)